Keeping your system up-to-date

 Downgrading

 This guide is made for updating your emuMMC's firmware.
 It is not for downgrading.
-Downgrading at all, sysMMC or emuMMC, is not recommended and not worth it.
+Downgrading at all, sysMMC or emuMMC, is not supported, not recommended and not worth it.
 Downgrading is also very dangerous and can lead to serious complications even when performed correctly.

 There are two supported methods of dumping your sysMMC's firmware, these methods are detailed in the two tabs below.
 Either choice will provide the same end result, but can be more difficult depending on the console model you have.